susolr/Case3/master-ugr.calculator.back-end/README.md

 -- This will start the project.
 - In second one, open Test Explorer and run all the tests.

+## Supported Functionality
+Following operations are offered as part of the back-end

+Two numbers operation
+- Add: Given two numbers, it returns the sum of the two numbers
+- Substract: Given two numbers, it returns the difference of the two numbers
+- Divide: Given two numbers, it returns the division of the two numbers
+- Multiply: Given two numbers, it returns the multiplication of the two numbers

+Also, attribute oprations are supported
+- Prime: Given a number, it returns whether the number is prime or not.
+- Odd: Given a number, it returns whether the number is odd or not.
 # Functionality
 - Previously, there was a mock for the odd numbers.
 Now it is behaving as expected.